Microsoft Dataverse: the backbone of your Power Platform solutions

 • Data validation rules

-Set up validation rules within Dataverse to ensure data accuracy and consistency.
+Set up validation rules within Dataverse to support data accuracy and consistency.
 These rules can enforce data types, define acceptable value ranges, and prevent invalid entries from being added.

 • Standardization and naming conventions